Added to my Afterthoughts on 17 June 2019 but originally written on 01 February 2010

 My own interest in music was just developing in the mid-1940s and I thought Ted and Barbara Andrews were wonderful.
 One day that I remember well, they varied their routine when Ted announced that their daughter Julie, who was exactly two weeks younger than me, was going to make her very first wireless broadcast and sing along with them.
-(This was about the time I was tricked into giving an voice audition myself for entry to the Wakefield Cathedral School – see this page - opens in a new window).
+(This was about the time I was tricked into giving an voice audition myself for entry to the Wakefield Cathedral School).
 Even then, Julie had a wonderful voice.
 However, within a couple of years my musical tastes had changed and I found that I got far more pleasure from the classics than from light operettas and I don’t think I thought of Julie again for about 20 years.

 Then, in mid-July 1967 while I was at home from the RAF for the weekend for my parent’s wedding anniversary, I took Mum and Dad to the Majestic Cinema in Leeds City Square to see Julie Andrews in the recently-released film ‘The Sound of Music’.
 I had pre-booked three of the best seats in the Grand Circle – you had to book in advance in those days!
 My Dad, who didn’t like ‘musicals’, had barely settled himself into his plush seat than he asked no-one in particular in an embarrassingly loud voice, “What time does it finish?”
 Mum gave him a dig in the ribs and emitted a loud “Ssshh”.